-Cash and cash equivalents amounted to SEK 90 million, net of the escrow account amounting to SEK 12 million (SEK 64 million, net of the escrow account amounting to SEK 180 million).
-The Group had unutilized credit facilities of SEK 9 million on the same date.
-Total available cash and cash equivalents thus amounted to SEK 99 million, net of the escrow account amounting to 12 MSEK (SEK 92 million, net of the escrow account amounting to SEK 180 million).
-Consolidated equity at the end of December 2016 was SEK 697 million (SEK 317 million).
-Translation of the net asset value of foreign subsidiaries to SEK and changes in the fair value of pension debt and derivative instruments increased consolidated equity by SEK 10 million.
-The interest bearing net Ioan debt decreased during the period by SEK 522 million to SEK 315 million (SEK 837 million).
+Cash and cash equivalents on 31 December 2017 amounted to SEK 124 million, net of the escrow account amounting to SEK 21 million (SEK 90 million, net of the escrow account amounting to SEK 12 million).
+The Group had unutilized credit facilities of SEK 13 million.
+Total available cash and cash equivalents thus amounted to SEK 137 million (SEK 99 million).
+Consolidated equity at the end of December 2017 was SEK 696 million (697).
+Translation of the net asset value of foreign subsidiaries to SEK and changes in the fair value of pension debt and derivative instruments increased consolidated equity by SEK 5 million (10).
+The interest bearing net loan debt was SEK 294 million (SEK 315 million).